-2.1 Use of estimates, judgements and assumptions
+2.1 Use of estimates judgements and assumptions

-The preparation of financial statements in accordance with Ind AS requires management to make judgement, estimates and assumptions that affect the application of accounting policies and the reported amount of assets, liabilities, income and expenses and the disclosue of contingent liabilities at the end of reporting period.
-Although these estimates are based on the management's best knowledge of current events and actions, uncertanity about these assumptions and estimates could result in the outcomes requiring a material adjustment to the carrying amount of assets or liabilities in future periods.
+The preparation of financial statements in accordance with Ind AS requires management to make judgement, estimates and assumptions that affect the application of accounting policies and the recorded amount of assets, liabilities, income and expenses and the disclosure of contingent liabilities at the end of reporting period.
+Although those estimates are based on the management's best knowledge of current events and actions uncertainly about mess assumptions and estimates could result in the outcomes requiring a material adjustment to the carrying amount of assets or liabilities in future periods,

-Estimates and underlying assumptions are reviewed on an ongoing basis.
+Estimates and underlying assumptions are reviewed on an engoing basis.
 Revisions to the accounting estimates are recognized in the period in which the estimates are known or materialized.